-It’s important to consider the conditions duration and severity when evaluating the success of a session.
+It’s important to consider the condition’s duration and severity when evaluating the success of a session.
 This helps in planning the massage schedule.
-When there is a complex and established spinal condition be patient, as a 1-hour massage is not going to solve a 10-year back pain battle.
-However, with perseverance massage can safely and effectively help reduce pain and promote a better quality of life.
+When there is a complex and established spinal condition, be patient, as a 1-hour massage will not solve a 10-year back pain battle.
+However, with perseverance, massage can safely and effectively help reduce pain and promote a better quality of life.

 Whiplash Chiropractic Massage Therapy

 The information herein on "Massage Therapists and Spine Health" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
 We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.